mahbejam/sl-scout-ai/README.md

 ## Project Status

-SL Scout AI represents the first public MVP of a larger product vision.
+SL Scout AI represents the first public MVP of the broader SOUR LEMON ecosystem.

 The current release demonstrates the core concept of AI-assisted market intelligence, product validation and customer targeting.